 Grass Valley to Demo Edius 7 at IBC 2013

-In addition to support for a wide range of Grass Valley hardware, Edius 7, which will be released in 3Q13, is now open to third-party input and output hardware from Blackmagic Design and Matrox, with support for AJA Video Systems hardware scheduled for 4Q413.
-This gives Edius users greater flexibility to integrate into a variety of environments with one editing interface that can be used for newsfield, newsroom desktop and finishing editing for delivery to mobile devices, Internet-connected platforms, traditional television, and for theatrical release.
+In addition to support for a wide range of Grass Valley hardware, Edius 7—which will be released in Q3 2013—is now open to third-party input and output hardware from Blackmagic Design and Matrox, with support for AJA Video Systems hardware scheduled for Q4 2013.
+This gives Edius users greater flexibility to integrate into a wide variety of environments with one editing interface that can be used for news field editing, newsroom desktop editing, news finishing editing, studio productions, and other high-quality editing for delivery to mobile devices, Internet-connected platforms, traditional television, and for theatrical release.
 Edius 7 also supports EDL project import/export with DaVinci Resolve, as well as a new color grading workflow.

 Edius 7 supports any mix of SD, HD, 2K, and 4K resolution on the timeline in real-time, with editing performance increasing as CPU power increases.
 Edius 7 has also been optimized for multicore and Intel fourth-generation Core i CPU systems.